 It’s time for a flash sale!
-You’ve decided to give your sales a huge boost and make a lot of money – great idea!
+You’ve decided to give your sales a huge boost and make a lot of money – great idea.

-What, then, is a flash sale?
+Just to be sure, what is a flash sale?
 It’s a campaign that traditionally lasts between a few minutes and a few days.
 During that time, products are sold at a big discount and/or in limited quantities.

 It’s worth comparing the situation to a traditional store.
 If only 100 people can fit into a physical store, you can only imagine the state the store will be in if thousands of visitors suddenly appear.
 In the physical world, things are slowed down by a doorman, the number of trolleys and baskets, and the lack of oxygen.